Save Money When Moving House

 *We took a sample of fees from 50 licensed conveyancers across the UK to find these averages, but this is just an indication of costs.
 Fees will greatly vary depending on your situation and conveyancer.

-For example, a three-bed house (est. 875 cubic feet of movable items) moving 52 miles away will cost roughly £1,192.67.
 This cost includes dismantling and reassembling furniture, as well as packing services and materials.

-Postal redirection is based on the resident’s surname; redirection applies to as many people that have the same surname as you in the property.
+This ensures that any mail sent to your old address is diverted to your new address.
 If you are moving with someone that has a different surname, they will also have to pay for redirection.

 Length of Redirection | Redirection Cost |